Why we’re here

 Values

-Life is sacred.
 Living beings - human and otherwise - are not instruments.
 They exist for their own reasons, and their value is not raised or reduced by their value to us.
-In practice, this means that our first priority with learners is to support their development into intelligent, ethical young people.
-It is not to increase a child’s college competitiveness or to remove all struggle from his or her path.
-Likewise, with adults in our community, we always start from an attitude of compassion and respect.
+As an educational institution, our first priority is to support children’s development into discerning, ethical young people.
+As a community, we approach each other and all living thing with an attitude of compassion and respect.

 Mission